|UCAS code||C830||Duration||4 years (MSci in Experimental Psychology)|

 What are tutors looking for?

-For more detail on the selection criteria for this course, please see the Experimental Psychology website.
+Visit the Experimental Psychology website for more detail on the selection criteria for this course.

 We don't want anyone who has the academic ability to get a place to study here to be held back by their financial circumstances.
 To meet that aim, Oxford offers one of the most generous financial support packages available for UK students and this may be supplemented by support from your college.